Citigroup lifts Bilibili Inc. [BILI] price estimate. Who else is bullish?

-Bilibili Inc. [NASDAQ: BILI] closed the trading session at $21.59 on 04/18/23.
-The day’s price range saw the stock hit a low of $21.20, while the highest price level was $21.92.
-The company report on March 10, 2023 that Bilibili Inc. Announces Inclusion of Its Class Z Ordinary Shares in the Shenzhen-Hong Kong Stock Connect and Shanghai-Hong Kong Stock Connect Programs.
+Bilibili Inc. [NASDAQ: BILI] stock went on a downward path that fall over -3.02% on Tuesday, amounting to a one-week price decrease of less than -10.70%.
+The company report on March 10, 2023 at 7:55 AM that Bilibili Inc. Announces Inclusion of Its Class Z Ordinary Shares in the Shenzhen-Hong Kong Stock Connect and Shanghai-Hong Kong Stock Connect Programs.

 The inclusion of Bilibili’s Class Z ordinary shares in the programs was pursuant to the Announcement on Adjustment of the Stock List of the Shenzhen-Hong Kong Stock Connect issued by the Shenzhen Stock Exchange and the Announcement on Adjustment of the Stock List of the Shanghai-Hong Kong Stock Connect issued by the Shanghai Stock Exchange.